 Sparkling rivers, lakes and breathtaking waterfalls enhance the beauty of the region.
 A large part of Bundi is covered with sylvan and is home to rare varieties of flora and fauna.
 Bundi has been a source of inspiration to a number of great painters, authors and artists.
 Rudyard Kipling, too, found inspiration for his creation “Kim” from here.

-The district is spread over an area of 5,550 sq km and has a population of about 88,000 as per the 2001 Census.
+The district is spread over an area of 5550 sq km and has a population of about 88,000, as per the 2001 Census.
 Bundi is divided into five tehsils, six towns, four panchayat samitis and around 890 villages.

-There are a number of tourist attractions in the region, of which, Taragarh Fort, Bundi Palace, Raniji-ki-Baori and Nawal Sagar are very popular.
+There are a number of tourist attractions in the region, of which Taragarh Fort, Bundi Palace, Raniji-ki-Baori and Nawal Sagar are very popular.
 The other tourist attractions in Bundi are Sukh Mahal, Chaurasi Khambon ki Chhatri, Jait Sagar Lake and Phool Sagar.

-A Peep Into the History and Culture of Bundi
+A Peep Into The History And Culture Of Bundi

 Rao Deva Hada took over Bundi from Jaita Meena in 1342 and governed the region and renamed the surrounding area Hadavati or Hadoti.
 The Hada Rajputs ruled over the region for around 200 years.
-Their rule came to an end in 1533 when the Mughal Emperor Akbar took over it.
+Their rule came to an end in 1533, when the Mughal Emperor Akbar took over it.

 The residents of Bundi are mostly Rajputs and are known for their bravery and heroism.
 Most of the aborigines of Bundi are old fashioned and follow the typical Rajasthani culture and rituals.
 Hindi and Rajasthani are the two major languages spoken here.

 Kali Teej is the prominent festival of Bundi and is celebrated with pomp and gaiety.
-It is a two day festival with the celebrations beginning from the third day of the Hindu month of Bhadra (July to August).
+It is a two-day festival with the celebrations beginning from the third day of the Hindu month of Bhadra (July to August).

-Connectivity To Other Cities – How to reach Bundi
+Connectivity To Other Cities – How To Reach Bundi

-The Bundi Railway Station, located at a distance of 2 km south of the old city, is the nearest rail head.
-Trains from various cities of India like Jaipur, Agra, Varanasi, Dehradun etc. pass through the station.
+The Bundi railway station, located at a distance of 2 km south of the old city, is the nearest rail-head.
+Trains from various cities of India like Jaipur, Agra, Varanasi, Dehradun, etc., pass through the station.

-Bundi is well connected to various spots in Rajasthan through Express bus service.
+Bundi is well connected to various spots in Rajasthan through the Express bus service.
 Buses are available to destinations like Madhopur, Bikaner, Jaipur and Kota.
 Various buses also run from Bijolia, Udaipur, Ajmer and Jodhpur to Bundi.